XXVI Army Corps (Italy): History

-XXVI Corps was reconstituted on 1 August 1941, inheriting the units of the disbanded XXV Corps, the divisions Acqui, Modena, Julia, and Pusteria.
+XXVI Corps was reconstituted on 1 August 1941, inheriting the units of the disbanded XXV Corps, the divisions 33rd Infantry Division "Acqui", 37th Infantry Division "Modena", 3rd Alpine Division "Julia", and 5th Alpine Division "Pusteria".
 Based at Ioannina, it assumed occupation duties in western Greece (Epirus and the Ionian Islands), in a coastal defence and anti-partisan role.
 In 1942, Julia was repatriated, but in spring 1943, it received operational control over the 1st German Mountain Division.
 The corps remained in place until the Italian armistice of September 1943, when it was disbanded.